 Flights To Spokane

-The Spokane International Airport (GEG) is serviced by all major US airlines and is well connected with flights to most airline hubs around the United States.
+The Spokane International Airport (GEG) is serviced by all major US airlines and is well connected with flights to most major hubs around the United States.
 The Spokane Airport is located west of the city; the best way to get into the city is via rental car, Uber or city bus.

 Amtrak To Spokane